 AVOID PROCESSING DELAYS: Are you mailing your Arizona income tax return?
-If you are mailing your return to the department, see page 28 for assembly order (form sequence) information.
+If you are mailing your return to the department, see the last page of these instructions for assembly order (form sequence) information.

 Who Must Use Form 140?

 You (and your spouse, if married filing a joint return) may file Form 140 only if both of you are full year residents of Arizona.